PhD In Human Resource Management

 Eligibility Criteria

-A student must be eligible to enroll in a certain course.
-The following are the requirements for the PhD in Human Resource Management program:-
+A student must be eligible to enrol in a certain course.
+The following are the prerequisites for the PhD in Human Resource Management program:

 • The student must get a Master’s or M.Phil. in Human Resources Management.